lukee910/obsidian-eth-etc/MSc/Physically Based Simulations for CG/Mass-Spring Systems/Solving Mass Spring System ODEs.md

 Non-linear equations $\Rightarrow$ Solve with Newton's method.
 ### Applying Newton's Method
 ![[Newton's method on g(x_n+1)=0.png]]
-#TODO : How do Euler steps and newton's method interact?

 Problems:
 * System matrix may be singular or non-definite